 See the report regarding point 8 of the Code of Practice below.

 8. Provisions of articles of association and authorisations which empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates.

 See the report regarding point 3 of the Code of Practice below.

-There are no significant deviations between the Code of Practice and compliance with the Code of Practice at SpareBank 1 SMN.
+There are no significant divergences between the Code of Practice and compliance with the Code of Practice at SpareBank 1 SMN.

 The Code of Practice applies to the extent appropriate to savings banks with equity certificates.
 Any deviations are explained below.